Our 2019 Annual Report is out.

 - Read about how victims Willy (Argentina) and Aisha* (Tunisia) overcame trauma and were able to take positive steps towards recovery and find hope in their future;

-- 58. The number of human rights defenders released following action by the OMCT and partner organisations.
-Our network is stronger than ever, get to know our latest new members on pp. 18 & 19.
+- 58: this is the number of human rights defenders released following action by the OMCT and partner organisations.
+Our network is stronger than ever.
+Get to know our latest new members on pp. 18 & 19.

 More in our 2019 Annual Report here